wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

     // No error happened
 } else {
     // Handle the error
-    if let error = error as?
-NSError {
+    if let error = error as NSError? {

         // Is this a PowerAuth SDK for iOS error? if error.domain == PA2ErrorDomain {